gcmorais/dotnet8-user/README.md

 ``SQL Server``: A relational database chosen for its support of relationships and efficient queries.

-``Identity and JWT``: Used for user authentication and authorization, generating JWT tokens for administrative operations.
+``JWT``: Used for user authentication and authorization, generating JWT tokens for administrative operations.

 ``Clean Architecture and CQRS``: Implemented for learning purposes, supporting a more modular and scalable architecture.